Gulf bourses rebound in line with global shares

-Stock markets in the Gulf ended higher on Tuesday, rebounding from a global selloff on hopes that the U.S. might be willing to negotiate some of its heavy import tariffs.
+DUBAI: Stock markets in the Gulf ended higher on Tuesday, rebounding from a global selloff on hopes that the US might be willing to negotiate some of its heavy import tariffs.

 Saudi Arabia’s benchmark index advanced 1%, extending gains from the previous session, led by a 1.9% rise in Al Rajhi Bank and a 4.7% jump in Elm Company.